npup/jsproj-setup/README.md

 # jsproj-setup

 shell script for setting up a js project with webpack, babel, sass, react, mocha
+uses an html template. copies image assets to dist

 ## Usage: